instructure/canvas-ios/rn/Teacher/README.md

 To run the tests, run `yarn run test` from the command line.
 To have jest watch for changes and intelligently run tests automatically run `yarn run jest -- --watch`.

+To run the coverage reports use the `--coverage` flag. `yarn test -- --coverage`.

 ### Canvas API

 #### Directory Structure